-More Chicagoans are choosing the convenience of high-rise rental apartments and with good reason.
+More Chicagoans are choosing the convenience of high rise living in rental apartments and with good reason.

-The benefits from living in one of these apartments can be substantial: a doormen to accept packages while you're at work, fitness centers and pools to make gym memberships obsolete, staff on hand to fix things when they break, among countless others.
+The advantages of high rise living in apartments can be substantial: a doorman to accept packages while you’re at work, fitness centers and pools to make gym memberships obsolete, staff on hand to fix things when they break, among countless other benefits.
 High rises are on the rise.

 These details are why we started AptAmigo.
-Every one of our apartment reviews can help you find your perfect place.
+We want to match you with your dream apartment!

-More than 1,300 of our reviews (to date) were on "full-amenity" apartment buildings.
-Each of these reviews gave feedback on their overall experience as well as the quality of a building's surrounding neighborhood (dining, nightlife, safety, etc.), in-unit experience (WiFi, shower pressure), property management (responsiveness), amenities (gym, communal area, elevator waits), and doormen/security (safety, effort).
+More than 1,300 of the reviews we’ve gathered were on “full-amenity” apartment buildings.
+Each of these reviews gave feedback on their overall experience as well as the quality of a building’s surrounding neighborhood (dining, nightlife, safety, etc.), in-unit experience (WiFi, shower pressure), property management (responsiveness), amenities (gym, communal area, elevator waits), and doormen/security (safety, effort).